albrechtjonas/Java-ContestSolution-CCC/README.md

 1. Dominic Jiang for the production of the library and library development

-## How to test this library on Mac OS or Windows
+## How To Test This Library On Mac OS Or Windows

 1. Download GameEngine.jar